Molecular mass

-The definition of molecular weight is most authoritatively synonymous with relative molecular mass; however, in common practice, it is highly variable.
-When the molecular weight is used with the units Da or u, it is frequently as a weighted average similar to the molar mass but with different units.
-In molecular biology, the mass of macromolecules is referred to as their molecular weight and is expressed in kDa, although the numerical value is often approximate and representative of an average.
+The definition of molecular weight is most authoritatively synonymous with relative molecular mass, which is dimensionless; however, in common practice, use of this terminology is highly variable.
+When the molecular weight is given with the unit Da, it is frequently as a weighted average (by abundance) similar to the molar mass but with different units.
+In molecular biology and biochemistry, the mass of macromolecules is referred to as their molecular weight and is expressed in kilodaltons (kDa), although the numerical value is often approximate and representative of an average.

-The terms molecular mass, molecular weight, and molar mass are often used interchangeably in areas of science where distinguishing between them is unhelpful.
-In other areas of science, the distinction is crucial.
+The terms "molecular mass", "molecular weight", and "molar mass" may be used interchangeably in less formal contexts where unit- and quantity-correctness is not needed.
 The molecular mass is more commonly used when referring to the mass of a single or specific well-defined molecule and less commonly than molecular weight when referring to a weighted average of a sample.
-Prior to the 2019 redefinition of SI base units quantities expressed in daltons (Da or u) were by definition numerically equivalent to otherwise identical quantities expressed in the units g/mol and were thus strictly numerically interchangeable.
-After the 20 May 2019 redefinition of units, this relationship is only nearly equivalent.
+Prior to the 2019 revision of the SI, quantities expressed in daltons (Da) were by definition numerically equivalent to molar mass expressed in the units g/mol and were thus strictly numerically interchangeable.
+After the 2019 revision, this relationship is only approximate, but the equivalence may still be assumed for all practical purposes.

 The molecular mass of small to medium size molecules, measured by mass spectrometry, can be used to determine the composition of elements in the molecule.
 The molecular masses of macromolecules, such as proteins, can also be determined by mass spectrometry; however, methods based on viscosity and light-scattering are also used to determine molecular mass when crystallographic or mass spectrometric data are not available.